-Measurement Focus, Basis of Accounting and Financial Statement Presentation
+Measurement Focus, Basis of Accounting, and Financial Statement Presentation

 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange-like transactions are recognized when the exchange takes place.
+Revenues, expenses, gains, losses, assets, and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33, Accounting and Financial Reporting for Non-Exchange Transactions.
 Property taxes are recognized as revenues in the period for which the taxes are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.